The UCLA Music Library provides access to one of the largest academic music collections in North America and the largest in Southern California.

 The UCLA Library subscribes to almost every major online resource for music including article databases, e-books, and online audio.

-With approximately 80,000 books, 115,000 scores, over 100 journal subscriptions, more than 200,000 sound recordings, as well as visual media and an exhaustive collection of facsimiles of music scores, the resources for music research and study span all genres of music from ancient times to today: all the musics of the world.
+With approximately 80,000 books, 115,000 scores, over 100 journal subscriptions, more than 200,000 sound recordings, as well as visual media and an exhaustive collection of facsimiles of music scores, the resources for music research support the study of music, musicology, and ethnomusicology.

 Selected collections include: